Magnesium Recipes to Support Muscle Health and Energy

 Provides magnesium (~114mg) and fiber (~8g from edamame) for muscle and gut health [9].

-A stir-fry with cashews, spinach, and bell peppers, on a white background with a NutrientShield logo.
+A stir-fry with cashews, spinach, and bell peppers, on a white background.

 9. Cashew Spinach Stir-Fry